stefanprodan/openfaas-flux/README.md

 In order to recover from a major disaster like a cluster melt down, all you need to to is create a new Kubernetes cluster, deploy Flux with Helm and update the SSH public key in the GitHub repo.
-Weave Flux will restore all workloads on the new cluster, the only manifests that will fail to apply will be the sealed secrets since the private key used for decryption will have changed.
+Weave Flux will restore all workloads on the new cluster, the only manifests that will fail to apply are the sealed secrets since the private key used for decryption will have changed.

 To prepare for disaster recovery you should backup the SealedSecrets private key with: